ScottLogic/blog/_posts/2024-12-09-our-approach-to-software-development.md

 author: rnewsome
 ---

-_This is the fourth in a series of blogs setting out how we work with our clients, with earlier posts covering our approach to [Architecture](/2024/10/15/our-approach-to-architecture.html), [Delivery](/2024/10/23/our-approach-to-delivery.html) and [Testing](/2024/10/30/our-differentiated-approach-to-testing.html)._
+_This is the fourth in a series of blogs setting out how we work with our clients, with earlier posts covering our approach to [Architecture]({{ site.github.url }}/2024/10/15/our-approach-to-architecture.html), [Delivery]({{ site.github.url }}/2024/10/23/our-approach-to-delivery.html) and [Testing]({{ site.github.url }}/2024/10/30/our-differentiated-approach-to-testing.html)._

 For twenty years, Scott Logic has been building business-critical systems for some of the world’s largest organisations, from capital markets to public services.
-Our consultants have solved a wide range of complex problems for many clients over that time – across a diverse set of technologies.
+Our consultants have tackled a wide array of complex problems for many clients over that time – across a diverse set of technologies.

 We tailor our engagement model to fit our clients and the context of the work.
 Sometimes this means we provide self-directed, multidisciplinary teams to deliver an outcome.
 At other times, our engineers are working collaboratively alongside our clients' own people.
 Sometimes the work is more advisory, where we’re helping a client determine a way forward or overcome a particular challenge.

 There’s a lot that changes based on the sector we’re working in, the technology stack we’re using, the nature of the engagement or the specifics of each piece of work.
-But across it all, we apply a consistent underlying approach which serves us and our clients very well.
+But across it all, we’ve found there’s a consistent underlying approach.

 Based on our experience, we've distilled the following principles for software development to communicate how we work and help guide our teams.